 Requesting annual leave

-All employees, except casuals, can legally take 4 weeks of annual leave per year.
+Full-time and part-time employees accrue 4 weeks of annual leave per year.
 Although, shift workers may earn accrue than 4 weeks per year depending on the circumstances.
 However, there is no minimum or maximum amount of hours an employee needs to take for annual leave.
 Annual leave accumulates on the day you are first employed and will roll over to the next year if you do not choose to use your annual leave.
 Therefore, an employee can potentially take more than 4 weeks of annual leave in a year if they have accrued enough hours.
 Further, when employment ends, employees must be paid out any untaken annual leave.
 Alternatively, they may also ask to cash out annual leave during employment depending on the circumstances.

-The process to request to take annual leave is outlined in an award, registered agreement, company policy or employment contract.
+The process to request annual leave is outlined in an award, registered agreement, company policy or employment contract.
 As annual leave is a right for all permanent employees, an employer cannot unreasonably refuse a request.

 What is an unreasonable ground of refusal?

 The Fair Work Commission have confirmed that an employer can refuse a request where there is a ‘genuine, sound business reason’.
 However, what constitutes an unreasonable refusal depends on a number of things.
 Relevant factors may include:

 - The period over which the employee wants to take leave;

 - The operational requirements of the business during the leave period;

 - Whether the leave would cause a detriment to the business; and